As Hollywood gears up for Oscar weekend, workers at Chateau Marmont have laid off and local 11 UNITE HERE draws attention to hotel boycott with red carpet protest outside hot spot after the awards ceremony | ExBulletin

+As Hollywood gears up for Oscar weekend, workers at Chateau Marmont have laid off and local 11 UNITE HERE draws attention to hotel boycott with red carpet protest outside hot spot after the awards ceremony

+The protest comes a day after Oscar-nominated director Aaron Sorkin shoots his Castle film project in solidarity with workers

-ANGELS–(BUSINESS WIRE) – As Oscar weekend begins, more than a hundred protesters – including sacked Chateau Marmont workers – gathered outside the hot spot after the awards show to draw attention to the boycott of snowball at the hotel.
+As Oscar weekend begins, more than a hundred protesters – including laid-off Chateau Marmont workers – gathered outside the awards ceremony hot spot to call attention to the boycott of snowball at the hotel.

 The action came a day after Oscar-nominated director Aaron Sorkin has pulled filming of the major production Being the Ricardos, starring Nicole Kidman and Javier Bardem, from the hotel due to the ongoing labor dispute, honoring the Chateau Marmont boycott.